-Cameron C. Brown, PhD Licensed Marriage and Family Therapist Associate
+Cameron C. Brown, PhD Licensed Marriage and Family Therapy Associate

 Once you step into the therapy room with Cameron, you instantly feel his energy, heart, and expertise.
 He is committed to offering empowering, compassionate, and effective treatment.
 Working from a strengths-based collaborative approach, he predominantly uses Symbolic Experiential and Cognitive Behavioral (CBT) techniques as a part of his treatment practices.
 He has had extensive clinical experience working with adults, adolescents, couples, and families from all walks of life in school systems and community clinics in Utah, Kansas, and right here in the beautiful state of Texas.
 He has successfully treated a variety of concerns such as depression, anxiety, confidence, behavioral issues, parenting, stress, anger, communication, sex, and problematic pornography use.